guilleojeda/aws-nuke-temp/README.md

 #Current features
 - A CloudFormation template to deploy this in any account, with no configuration required
 - A CodeBuild project is created that allows you to run aws-nuke in dry run mode with one click (dry run = it doesn't delete anything)
+- A seprate CodeBuild project is created that runs aws-nuke with --no-dry-run flag (it actually deletes resources, so be careful)
+- The --no-dry-run project can be scheduled to run periodically

 #Steps to use
 - Clone repo